dcunited001/dcunited001.github.io/_drafts/from-the-parapets-of-alexandria.md

   - but it's hard to weigh the pros/cons here, without understanding who might want to restrict/widen access to information and why

+# Dimensions to Consider in the Technology and Censorship Debate

 - determining right/wrong for technological applications of censorship relies on:

+### Peak Tyranny

+  - the risk of people becoming locked in a totalitarian a system that's eradicated specific sets of knowledge

+  - this paradox: the internet allows free exchange of information but because it becomes easier to understand what information someone has accessed, that "free" exchange leads to:    (move this?)
+    - increased surveillance
+      - and it seems to be used quite often for HUMINT!!
+    - permanent record of interests/knowledge
+  - awareness of an increased potential for negligence (keep?)
+    - esp. with respect to economic policy & investment
   - understanding the intent (ethics usually does revolve around intent),
   - need to promote cultural/economic stability
     - without limiting innovation
   - risk for duplicity of intent in rapidly evolving fields,

+### Unintended Consequences

   - risk of unintended consequences

+### Unforsean Disaster

   - risk of unforeseen disaster

+### Stifled Development

   - risk of stifled development
-  - the risk of people becoming locked in a totalitarian a system that's eradicated specific sets of knowledge
     - this risk is

+- competing interests (maybe remove)
+  - the kind of UI/UX tech interactions

 - the rapidly changing environment implies that information signals are more important and the potential for false/misleading